mbrochh/django-graphql-apollo-react-demo/README.md

     'simple_app',
 ]

-# This tells GraphQL where our main schema file is.
-This is similar to Django's
-# main `urls.py` file.
 GRAPHENE = {
     'SCHEMA': 'backend.schema.schema',
 }
 ```

-Now we need to create said `schema.py` file.
-This file is similar to our main
+Now we need to create our main `schema.py` file.
+This file is similar to our
-`urls.py` - it's task is to import all the schema-files in our project and
+main `urls.py` - it's task is to import all the schema-files in our project and
 merge them into one big schema.

 **File: ./backend/backend/schema.py**